|

 The

-that for your own home.
-The book is full of many colorful photos,
+own home.
+The book is full of many colorful photos, which

 look like.
 The book also helps to capture through side stories